ruby-amqp/march_hare/README.md

 ## Project Maturity

 March Hare is not a young project.
-Extracted from a system that processes a terabyte of data over RabbitMQ every day, it has been around as an open source project since mid-2011 and will reach 2.0 in 2013.
+Extracted from a platform that transports more than a terabyte of data over RabbitMQ every day, it has been around as an open source project since mid-2011 and will reach 2.0 in 2013.